mrsawyer/NYT-Instanews/README.md

-Instanews is a site that allows the user to choose a category and see up an list of up to date articles from the New York Times
+Instanews is a site that allows the user to choose a category and see a selection of up to date articles from the New York Times

 ![alt text](images/screenshot.png "Instanews Example Page")